How many circuits determine an oriented matroid?: The hypercube and the complete graph

 If $\frac{n-1}{2}$ is odd chose an edge $e$ in $Q_{n-2}$ connecting a type $I$ vertex $a$ meeting $C$ and a type $II$ vertex $b$, such that some other vertex in $Q_{n-2}$ different from $a,b$ meets $C$.
 Such an edge clearly exists; since otherwise all neighbors of type $II$ of $a$ different from $b$ meet a cycle different from $C$ and we can as well take an edge connecting $a$ with such a neighbor.
 Now, we choose a Hamiltonian cycle $H$ containing $e$.
 In order to obtain $\widetilde{C}$ we handle all vertices as in the case before except $a,b$, see the right of Figure~\ref{fig:cube}.
 Along $e$ we have to repair the parity in order to close to a cycle in $Q_n$.
 The choice of $e$ was complicated by the fact that $\widetilde{C}$ will not meet the cycle met by $a$ in the square resulting from $a$. \end{proof}

 \begin{theorem} For every $n\ge 2$ we have $\cbc(Q_n)=\bc(Q_n)+1=3$. \end{theorem} \begin{proof} Let us prove first by induction on $n$ that $\bc(Q_n)=2$ for every $n\ge 2$.
-Clearly the proposition holds if $n=2$ and maybe a little less clearly also for $n=3$, see the right of Figure~\ref{fig:Q_n}.
+Clearly the proposition holds if $n=2$ and maybe a little less clearly also for $n=3$, see the left of Figure~\ref{fig:Q_n}.
 We suppose the result holds for $n-1$ and $n>2$.
 We can obtain the graph $Q_{n}$ as follows.
-Choose two copies of $Q_{n-1}$, $A$ and $B$, where vertices in different copies are identified in the natural way, i.e., adding a matching connecting identified pairs yields $Q_{n}$.
+Choose two copies of $Q_{n-1}$, $A$ and $B$, where vertices in different copies correspond to each other in the natural way, i.e., adding a matching connecting identified pairs yields $Q_{n}$.
 By induction, there exists a partition of the edges of $A$ in two bonds $A_1$ and $A_2$.
 Let $B_i$ be the copy of $A_i$ in $B$ for $i=1,2$.

 Let us define as $[C,C']$, the sets of edges in a graph $G$ having one extreme in $C$ and the other in $C'$, for every $C,C'\subset V(G)$.
 Let $C_1^{A_j}$ and $C_2^{A_j}$ be the two components of $A-A_j$, for $j=1,2$.
 Since $C_i^{A_j}$ has a copy in $B$, let $C_i^{B_j}$ be the copy of $C_i^{A_j}$ in $B$ for every $i,j=1,2$.
 Observe that $C_i^{B_j}$ is one component in $B-B_j$.
 We consider the following sets of edges: